-- Contactor check
+Contactor check

-With the system verified that its off, check your connections. a contactor is on the list of common repairs.
+With the system verified, that it is off, check your connections.
+A contractor is on the list of common repairs.
 Check the wires and make sure they still have good connections.
-IF it is loose, undo the wire and replace it back in the spot with a better connection and screw it down.
+IF it is loose, undo the wire, replace it back in the spot with a better connection, and screw it down.

 - Motor Fan

-If you notice the fan is having troubles you can replace that as well.
-Losen the setscrew then pull it off the shaft.
+If you notice the fan is having troubles, you can replace that as well.
+Loosen the setscrew then pull it off the shaft.
 Replace with new motor.
 Secure wires off the old conduit

-you want to check for any amount of current.
-Alot of people turn volt meters way down to the lowest.
+You want to check for any amount of current.
+Many people turn voltmeters way down to the lowest.
 Place black and red on opposite sides of the fuse.
 A numbered reading will indicate a good fuse.

 - Capacitor Replacement.

-Capacitors do not last for ever.
-Ordering a new one isn’t the worst idea. before you remove the old one make sure you get a drawing of how it looks.
-You want to make sure it is installed the correct way.
+Capacitors do not last forever.
+Ordering a new one is not the worst idea.
+Before you remove the old one, make sure you get a drawing of how it looks.
+You want to make sure its installed the correct way.

 Sometimes you can change the filter; this filter can cause problems when it is dirty.
 The system will overload on power and turn its self-off.
 Check to see if ice formed on the coils.

 - You should check the thermostat to make sure it is set to heat.

 Looking at the thermostat it should be set to on.
-Also you need to make sure that it is set to heat.
-If you think its hot you may need to adjust the temp on the thermostat to kick the system on.
+In addition, you need to make sure that it is set to heat.
+If you think it’s hot you may need to adjust the temp on the thermostat to kick the system on.

 - Checking the filter.

-You will want to check your circit breaker.
-Sometimes they get tripped. if the system had a influx of air, it could cause it to kick off.
-Also check the on and off switch on the system its self.
-This is an important step, if you have kids you should do this first.
+You will want to check your circuit breaker.
+Sometimes they are tripped.
+If the system had an influx of air, it could cause it to kick off.
+Also check the on and off switch on the system itself.
+This is an important step; if you have kids, you should do this first.
 Kids are adventurous and they like to touch stuff.

 - Repeat the step before and listen for the sound of a spark, next clean your furnace flame sensor.